dabrahams/standard/README.md

 1. A Val program is written in text format.
 The text of a program is written using the [Unicode](https://home.unicode.org) character set and kept in units called source files.
 A source file is a sequence of Unicode characters represented with the UTF-8 encoding.

-2. This document refers to Unicode characters with the notation `U+n` where `n` is an hexadecimal value representing a Unicode code point.
+2. This document refers to individual Unicode characters with the notation `U+n` where `n` is an hexadecimal value representing a Unicode code point, and refers to the Unicode general categories to identify groups of Unicode characters.

 ## 2.2.
 Lexical translations

-1. A source file is translated into a sequence of tokens using the following translation steps, in order:
+1. An sequence of Unicode characters is translated to a sequence of tokens, which are the terminal symbols of the syntactic grammar.
+The following riles apply during the translation:

+    1. Comments are ignored and treated as though they were substituted by a single space `U+20`.

+    2. Inline spaces are ignored, unless they appear between the opening and closing delimiters of a character or string literal.
+Inline spaces are recognized as `U+9` and/or `U+20`.

-    1. The sequence of Unicode characters is translated to a sequence of raw characters, inline spaces, and new-line delimiters.
-Inline spaces are recognized as contiguous sequences of `U+9` and/or `U+20`.
-New-line delimiters are recognized as `U+A`, `U+D`, and the `U+D` directly followed by `U+A`.
-Any other character is recognized as an raw character.
+    3. New-line delimiters are ignored, unless they appear between the opening and closing delimiters of a character or string literal.
+New-line delimiters are recognized as `U+A`, and/or `U+D`, and/or the `U+D` directly followed by `U+A`.

-    2. Comments are substituted by inline spaces from the sequence of raw characters, inline spaces and new-line delimiters obtained from step 1, resulting in a sequence of input elements.

-    3. The sequence of input elements obtained from step 2 is translated to a sequence of raw tokens, which are the terminal symbols of the syntactic grammar.

 ## 2.3.
 Comments

 1. The characters `//` start a single-line comment, which terminates immediately before the next new-line delimiter.

 2. The characters `/*` denote a comment opening delimiter and the characters `*/` denote a comment closing delimiter.
-An opening comment delimiter starts a multi-line comment, which terminates after a matching closing delimiter.
+An opening comment delimiter starts a multiline comment, which terminates after a matching closing delimiter.
 Each opening delimiter must have a matching closing delimiter.
-Multi-line comments may nest.
+Multiline comments may nest.

-3. The characters `//` have no special meaning in a multi-line comment.
+3. The characters `//` have no special meaning in a multiline comment.
 The characters `/*` and `*/` have no special meaning in a single-line comment.
+The characters `//` and `/*` have no special meaning in a string literal.
+Conversely, string opening delimiters have no special meaning in a comment.

 ## 2.4.
-Raw tokens
+Tokens

-1. A raw token is a terminal symbol of the syntactic grammar.
-It falls into one of five categories: scalar literals, keywords, identifiers, operators, and punctuators.
+1. A token is a terminal symbol of the syntactic grammar.
+It falls into one of five categories: scalar literals, keywords, raw identifiers, raw operators, and punctuators.

-2. A raw token is associated with a tag that indicates whether it was followed by raw character, an inline space or a new-line delimiter in the sequence from step 1 of the lexical translation.
+2. A token is associated with a three-valued flag specifying whether it was followed by a raw character, an inline space (including an inline space substituted for a comment), or a new-line delimiter in the sequence of Unicode characters.

 3. (Example)

-    The input "a << b" is translated to a sequence of 4 raw tokens: an identifier, two operators, and an identifier.
+    The input "a << b" is translated to a sequence of 4 tokens: *identifier*, *operator*, *operator*, *identifier*.
 The first and third tokens are known to be followed by an inline space.

+4. Unless otherwise specified, tokens are recognized using the longest possible sequence of characters.

 ### 2.4.1.
 Scalar literals